 Private Internet Access 1-minute review

-If you only sign up for a month, Private Internet Access isn’t hugely affordable at $11.95, although even that’s cheaper than much of the competition.
+If you only sign up for a month, Private Internet Access isn’t hugely affordable at $11.95, although even that’s cheaper than much of the competition’s rolling monthly plans.
 Sign up for a year and that drops to $3.33 a month.
 If you're prepared to commit for a longer period, the 3-year options drops it to a very tempting $2.03 a month – and you'll also get 3 months free.

 PIA also has excellent privacy and security credentials.
 You’ll get access to OpenVPN and WireGuard, and you’ll also be able to choose your level of encryption, plus data authentication and handshake methods.
 The apps are open source, the kill switch was totally effective in our testing, and the no-logs policy seems watertight – although an independent audit would make that concrete.

-PIA can unblock US Netflix and, surprisingly, BBC iPlayer, but a number of other libraries such as Canada and Japan were off limits.
-Improving once again from our last round of tests, PIA adds BBC iPlayer to the list, alongside Disney+ and Amazon Prime worked with some select servers, but on a number of others were unavailable – so if you’re a big streamer you might want to consider another provider.
-Torrenting, however, is permitted on any server, and the port forwarding function is tailored to P2P sharers.
+PIA can unblock US Netflix, but a number of other libraries such as Canada and Japan were off limits.
+Improving once again from our last round of tests, PIA adds BBC iPlayer to the list, alongside Disney+ and Amazon Prime Video which were reliably unblocked.
+Great news for streaming fans.
+Torrenting is permitted on any server, and the port forwarding function is tailored to P2P sharers.

 Desktop apps are simple and effective, with easy access to tons of additional features.
 A neat addition is the ‘piactl’ command line tool, which allows you write scripts for the app to follow – something quite unique in the consumer VPN market – as well as other useful features like port forwarding.
 Mobile apps are similarly powerful, which makes a nice change from the bare-bones offerings from a number of other providers.